Nasal Swell Body Reduction

 - reduce in response to decongestants (a decongestant shrinks swollen membranes)

-In-Office Treatment of Nasal Swell Bodies
+In-Office Reduction of Nasal Swell Bodies

 As is the treatment for allergic rhinitis, typical treatment for nasal swell bodies can includes topical nasal sprays, pills, antihistamines, and intranasal steroids.
 However, there are patients that find these treatments to be ineffective.

-Historically, a nasal swell body procedure has not been common.
+Historically, a nasal swell body reduction has not been common.
 However, Dr. Todd Morehouse (pictured), always on the cutting edge of effective rhinologic advancements, has initiated a very safe, effective, in-office treatment for patients suffering with nasal obstructions due to allergies who are unaffected by steroid sprays and antihistamines.
 It’s a treatment procedure that has proven quite successful called RadioFrequency Reduction that effectively reduces the size of nasal swell bodies to allow patients to breathe easier again.

 BergerHenry’s RadioFrequency Reduction Treatment